umakrishna-2002/PL-Data-Analytics/README.md

 - If the player ends up scoring less goals than the certain ratio he is underperformer.

   For example:
-  - ratio > 1.1 → player scored 10% more than expected → Overperformer
+  - ratio > 1.1 → player scored 10% more than expected → Overperformer.
-  - ratio < 0.9 → player scored 10% less than expected → Underperformer
+  - ratio < 0.9 → player scored 10% less than expected → Underperformer.